AudioKit/Tonic/README.md

 Tonic answers musical questions, such as:

+- What's the note for this pitch in this key?
 - Is this set of notes a chord?
 - If so, what's the name of the chord?
 - What chords are in this key?